Dean Ornish: Personal life

-Ornish, a native of Dallas, Texas, is a graduate of Dallas's Hillcrest High School.
-He is of Judaic heritage.
-He holds a Bachelor of Arts summa cum laude in Humanities from the University of Texas at Austin, where he gave the baccalaureate address.
-He earned his MD from the Baylor College of Medicine, completed a medical internship and residency at Massachusetts General Hospital (1981–1984), and was a Clinical Fellow in Medicine at Harvard Medical School.
+Ornish was born on July 16, 1953, in Dallas, Texas.
+He is of Jewish heritage.
+After graduating from Dallas's Hillcrest High School, he studied humanities at the University of Texas at Austin, graduating in 1975 with a Bachelor of Arts, summa cum laude, as the school's valedictorian.
+He attended medical school at the Baylor College of Medicine, graduating in 1980 with a Doctor of Medicine degree.
+He completed a medical internship and residency at Massachusetts General Hospital (1981–1984), and was a Clinical Fellow in Medicine at Harvard Medical School.